skryukov/inertia_rails-contrib/docs/guide/links.md

 ## Scroll preservation

-You can use the `preserve-scroll` attribute to prevent Inertia from automatically resetting the scroll position when making a page visit.
+You can use the `preserve-scroll` prop to prevent Inertia from automatically resetting the scroll position when making a page visit.

 :::tabs key:frameworks
 == Vue 2